November 27, 2020

 Listen, there’s no getting around it.
 We can’t just dump this topic, and there’s no point in flushing this advice down the drain.
 Sure, it stinks, but everybody poops.
 They even wrote a kid’s book about it!

 Perhaps the easiest way to handle everyone’s favorite palindrome while hiking is to hit the head before hitting the trail.
 Plenty of local businesses in Saranac Lake have not only snacks, coffee, and drinks that can keep you fueled up, but their bathrooms are also open for use.

 However, sometimes nature strikes while you’re out on the trail.
 There are hundreds of outhouses scattered around the Adirondacks in often convenient locations, so if there’s no indoor plumbing, check for spiders and do your thing.

 But if there’s no bathroom or outhouse nearby, make like a bear and poop in the woods.
 Just be sure to stay at least 200 feet from trails, campsites, roads, streams, and ponds.
 Basically, 200 feet from water and anywhere other people might be.
 If you don’t feel like measuring, take about 70 large steps and for most adults that will be about 200 feet.
 But your duty isn’t done there.
 First, dig a small hole about 8 inches deep, drop the kids off at the pool, and then cover it back up.

 Love Your ADK

-If you plan on adventuring - whether it’s climbing the 6er mountains, skiing into a remote pond, or snowshoeing to an amazing view, be sure to pledge to Love Your ADK.
+If you plan on adventuring - whether it’s climbing the local mountains, skiing into a remote pond, or snowshoeing to an amazing view, be sure to pledge to Love Your ADK.
 Based on the seven Leave No Trace principles, the Love Your ADK pledge means that you will leave the Adirondacks a better place than you found them.
-Join more than 1,000 people from all around North America and take the pledge today!
+Join thousands of people who have taken the pledge, and take the pledge yourself today!